hardin47/website/Math150/Notes/05-log.md

 P(FSFF | p = 0.05) &= 0.043\\
 \end{align}

-Think about the example as a set of independent binary responses, $Y_1, Y_2, \ldots Y_n$.
-Since each observed response is independent and follows the Bernoulli distribution, the probability of a particular outcome can be found as:
+Think about the example as a set of independent binary responses, $Y_1, Y_2, \ldots Y_n.$  Since each observed response is independent and follows the Bernoulli distribution, the probability of a particular outcome can be found as:
 \begin{align}
 P(Y_1=y_1, Y_2=y_2, \ldots, Y_n=y_n) &= P(Y_1=y_1) P(Y_2 = y_2) \cdots P(Y_n = y_n)\\
 &= p^{y_1}(1-p)^{1-y_1} p^{y_2}(1-p)^{1-y_2} \cdots p^{y_n}(1-p)^{1-y_n}\\
 &= p^{\sum_i y_i} (1-p)^{\sum_i (1-y_i)}\\
 \end{align}
-where $y_1, y_2, \ldots, y_n$ represents a particular observed series of 0 or 1 outcomes and $p$ is a probability $0 \leq p \leq 1$.
-Once $y_1, y_2, \ldots, y_n$ have been observed, they are fixed values.
+where $y_1, y_2, \ldots, y_n$ represents a particular observed series of 0 or 1 outcomes and $p$ is a probability $0 \leq p \leq 1.$  Once $y_1, y_2, \ldots, y_n$ have been observed, they are fixed values.
 Maximum likelihood estimates are functions of sample data that are derived by finding the value of $p$ that maximizes the likelihood functions.

 To maximize the likelihood, we use the natural log of the likelihood (because we know we'll get the same answer):
 \begin{align}